-In a bar chart you need at least one dimension and one measure.
+In a bar chart you need at least one measure.

 You can include up to two dimensions and one measure, or one dimension and up to 15 measures in a bar chart.
-Each bar corresponds to a dimension, and the values of the measures determine the height/length of the bars.
+Each bar corresponds to a dimension, and the values of the measures determine the height or length of the bars.

 |1 dimension||1 measure||A simple bar chart with one bar for each dimension value.|

 |2 dimensions||1 measure||A grouped or a stacked bar chart with one bar for each value of the two dimensions.|

 |No dimension||up to 15 measures||A simple bar chart with one bar for each measure.|